Buffalo Gap Campground

 - Via the Fee Tube with fee envelopes (located at the campground entrance near the kiosk pictured in the photo gallery above).

 - Via the Scan & Pay feature.
 Directions for this payment method are available here: Scan & Pay Information and Instructions.
-Note to use this feature for the First-Come, First-Served campsites, you must be physically present; therefore, the QR code is only available at the kiosk.
+Note: to use this feature for First-Come, First-Served campsites, you must be physically present; therefore, the QR code is available only at the kiosk.

 Pets are allowed but must remain leashed within the campground at all times.
 Keep our campgrounds clean.
 Please clean up after your animals.